 Rick: “Sure, let me speak to the retirement issue.
 Unfortunately, it’s not a bright line I can just tell you, ‘X many years.’
 What happens is when you get married, you form what’s called a community.
 Think about it like going into business with your new wife.

 “Ultimately, when you’re creating a pension or retirement, it’s either based on the number of years and the income you were making during that period of time, which is kind of an older school pension.
 Or it’s going to be like a 401k, where you can actually see the dollars go in and accumulate.

 - If you get married, let’s say you started accumulating a pension, what you’ve earned prior to getting married is considered your separate property.

-- And now you’ve been divorced for another 10 years before you actually start collecting your pension.
+- Now you’ve been divorced for another ten years before you actually start collecting your pension.

 Danny: “Including Social Security?”

-Danny: “Then how about pensions.
+Danny: “Then how about pensions?
 I’ve been paying into my pension since 1967.
-So would that be mostly mine, or the person’s in my shoes?“
+So would that be mostly mine, or the person in my shoes?”